akshaycp05/fastapiapp/README.md

     - To create a session with the database for a single request
 - declartive_base
     - To create a base class for all the models

+pip install alembic
+alembic init alembic
+alembic-> env.py -> from imported model ->metadata data alembic.ini->sqlalchemy.url to postgresql database url ---> postgresql://user:password@host:port/database_name
+alembic revision --autogenerate -m "initial migration" you will have a new version update with def upgrade() in that for eg:713e98317319.py before doing upgrade check that. alembic upgrade head

+pip install passlib
+pip install python-jose[cryptography]

+passlib- used to encrypt passwords
+# hashing algorithm
+argon2
+bcrypt

+python-jose[cryptography]- used to create jwt tokens jwt tokens -> used to authenticate and authorize users its in format xxxx.yyyyy.zzzz basically 3 parts 1.header -> algo + token type:{alg:HS256,typ:JWT}
+2.payload -> data, for eg: {user_id:1,role:admin}
+3.signature -> used to verify the token:{hash(header+payload+secretkey)}
+access token -> used to access protected resources refresh token -> used to refresh access token

+pip install python-multipart